Genivia/RE-flex/doc/index.md

 ~~~
 </div>

+@note `%%pure-parser` is deprecated and replaced with `%%define api.pure`.

-Note that the lexer keeps track of the number of errors.
-When the maximum number
+We keep track of the number of errors by incrementing `lexer->errors`.
+When
-of lexical and syntax errors is reached, we bail out.
+the maximum number of lexical and syntax errors is reached, we bail out.

 The line of input where the syntax error occurs is reported with `yyerror()` for
 the \ref reflex-bison-bridge parser: